ZAF07/showwcase-backend-assignment/README.md

 1. Register a new user @ `POST /api/auth/register` (Your profile will be saved in the system with the given email & password)
 2. Login the user @ `POST /api/auth/login` (You must pass the same credentials you gave when registering.
 You will get a JWT token which expires in `20 seconds`)
 3. Make the call to `/api/auth/profile`.
 You need to add an `Authorization` header in the request headers with the value of your JWT token

+### JWT Expire

+The current setting is that the JWT setting expires in 20 seconds

 ### Configs